Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] RangeDouble: sort items without date values last when no filter is active.
 - [ ] RangeDouble: exclude items without date when filter is active, include when not.
 - [ ] RangeDouble: add admin option to enable/disable "ignore extremes" behavior per field.
+- [ ] Stopwords by language according to values (and manage values without languages and a default language)

 No more todo: